 Among 5,253 of the probands included in our analysis, the table of clinically reported variants available from the 100KGP Rare Diseases Main Programme at the time of this study comprised 4,907 distinct variants that had been classified as pathogenic or likely pathogenic in 1,863 genes.
-For 855 of these genes, aetiological variants had been reported for only one family, suggesting that many genes which are aetiological in the 100KGP are not identifiable by statistical association.
-Nevertheless, across the 260 associations identified by BeviMed, 2,536 distinct rare variants had a posterior probability of pathogenicity >0.8 conditional on the modal model and were observed as part of a pathogenic configuration of alleles in a case (Source data for Fig. 1).
+For 855 of these genes, etiological variants had been reported for only one family, suggesting that many genes that are etiological in the 100KGP are not identifiable by statistical association.
+Nevertheless, across the 260 associations identified by BeviMed, 2,536 distinct rare variants had a posterior probability of pathogenicity > 0.8 conditional on the modal model and were observed as part of a pathogenic configuration of alleles in a case (Source Data Fig. 1).
 Interestingly, among the subset of 2,485 variants contributing to the 241 known associations, only 1,604 featured in the table of clinically reported variants.

 We found 19 previously unidentified genetic associations.
-To select a shortlist for further investigation. we assigned a plausibility score (range 0-3) based on three sources of additional evidence (Table 1).
-Firstly, we considered evidence of purifying selection from gnomAD v2.1.1.
-Any dominant associations with high-impact variants in a gene having a probability of loss-of-function intolerance (pLI) >0.9 or with moderate-impact variants in a gene having a Z-score >2 were considered to be supported by population genetic metrics of purifying selection.
+To select a shortlist for further investigation, we assigned a plausibility score (range 0-3) based on three sources of additional evidence (Table 1).
+First, we considered evidence of purifying selection from gnomAD v.2.1.1.
+Any dominant associations with high-impact variants in a gene having a probability of loss-of-function intolerance (pLI) > 0.9 or with moderate-impact variants in a gene having a Z score > 2 were considered to be supported by population genetic metrics of purifying selection.
 To avoid disadvantaging recessive associations, which are unlikely to leave a detectable signature of purifying selection in gnomAD even if genuine, they were considered to be supported by default.
-Secondly, we considered co-segregation data: any association for which variants having a posterior probability of pathogenicity conditional on the modal model >0.8 tracked with case status in at least three additional family members and for which no affected relatives lacked the pertinent variants were considered to be supported by co-segregation.
-Thirdly, we performed a comprehensive review of the literature for each gene and made a subjective assessment of whether an association was supported by biological function or previously known disease associations for related genes.
-In total, three genetic associations had a plausibility score of 3 and were therefore investigated further by gathering additional experimental evidence and looking for replication in other sequenced rare disease collections.
+Second, we considered cosegregation data: any association for which variants having a posterior probability of pathogenicity conditional on the modal model > 0.8 tracked with case status in at least three additional family members and for which no affected relatives lacked the pertinent variants were considered to be supported by cosegregation.
+Third, we performed a comprehensive review of the literature for each gene and made a subjective assessment of whether an association was supported by biological function or previously known disease associations for related genes.
+In total, three genetic associations had a plausibility score of three and were, therefore, investigated further by gathering additional experimental evidence and looking for replication in other sequenced rare disease collections.